dcaribou/letShout/README.md

 ## Twitter client libraries

 Basically we found two good candidates to relay on the job of connecting to the twitter statsues endpoint and get the information for us in the application.
 The [twitter4s](https://github.com/DanielaSfregola/twitter4s) (Twitter for Scala) from Daniela Sfregola and the [twitter4j](https://github.com/yusuke/twitter4j) (Twitter for Java) from Yusuke Yamamoto.
-We could not decide which one to use, so we went on and supported both libraries :smile:.
-By setting the property `twitter.lib` in the configuration file to `Twitter4S` or `Twitter4J` the application will use one or the other in the background.
+We could not decide which one to use, so we went on and supported both libraries :smile: By setting the property `twitter.lib` in the configuration file to `Twitter4S` or `Twitter4J` the application will use one or the other as the undelying engine communicating to Twitter.

 ## Akka HTTP